wp-plugins/wp-miniaudioplayer/readme.txt

 On both those browsers the player falls back to the Flash® solution instead of the standard HTML5; That because FF doesn't accept mp3 files natively and IE is a mess :-).
 So if the player doesn't work on them probably is your Flash plugin that is not update or is not working correctly.

+= I checked the downloadable option but when I click the download button it opens a new window with the mp3 file instead of downloading it =

+That happens because the audio file you are pointing to is on a different domain.
+The downloader doesn't work for files that are not on your site repository.